“Found Sound” – Creative Play for All Ages

 Drumming with Dee at Mission Plaza.

-There’s a rhythm inside every one of us—at every age—just waiting to be heard, expressed, and shared.
+There’s a rhythm inside every one of us—at every age—just waiting to be discovered, expressed, and shared.
+Why not let it out in the most playful way possible?

-🔔 Note: Not all of our drum circles will include Found Sound.
-Be sure to look for the ones marked “family friendly” or “for all ages” to enjoy this special feature!
+🔔 Note: Not all drum circles will include Found Sound.
+Look for the ones marked “family friendly” or “for all ages”—though a few “adult only” circles might sneak it in too!
+Be sure to check the calendar!

 🪵 What is Found Sound?